 No syrup is better than DIY syrup because something besides chocolate in supermarket syrup is too sweet for me.
 In addition, it’s very easy to make your own syrup

-- First, you need to mix unsweetened cocoa powder and sugar into a cup then put it in microwave for a minute or two, so the sugar can heat up and have a more caramel-like taste.
+- First, you need to mix unsweetened cocoa powder and sugar into a cup then put it in the microwave for a minute or two, so the sugar can heat up and have a more caramel-like taste.

 - Next, add water slowly, mix all well together.